christianhellsten/ansible-tinc-vpn-mesh/README.md

 The `/group_vars/all` file contains a few values that you may want to modify.

-- `physical_ip` specifies which IP address you want tinc to bind to, based on network interface name.
-It is set to `eth1` (ansible_eth1) by default.
-On DigitalOcean, `eth1` is the private network interface so *Private Networking* must be enabled unless you would rather use the public network interface (`eth0`)
 - `netname` specifies the tinc netname.
-It's set to `nyc3` by default.
+It's set to `vpn` by default.
 - `vpn_netmask` specifies the netmask that the will be applied to the VPN interface.
 By default, it's set to `255.255.255.0`, which means that each `vpn_ip` is a Class C address which can only communicate with other hosts within the same subnet.
 For example, a `10.0.0.x` will not be able to communicate with a `10.0.1.x` host unless the subnet is enlarged by changing `vpn_netmask` to something like `255.255.0.0`.

 The other variables probably don't need to be modified.